Skip to main content

 Extracted from FDA Animal Drugs @ FDA product labeling.
 Always confirm details with your veterinarian.

-Species: Beef And Dairy • Dairy, lactating
+Species: Beef And Dairy • Dairy

 Composition / specifications